bahtiyartan/troia/docs/48File.rst

 	CLOSE FILE FILEID F1;

-As it is obvious, each file access requires a FILEID parameter, to determine which file will be modified or read, so all file manipulation commands get FILEID parameter.
+As it is obvious that each file access requires a FILEID parameter, to determine which file will be modified or read, so all file manipulation commands get FILEID parameter.

 Reading Files & Writing Files
 -----------------------------